 Skip the Sun

 Not only do the sun and heat cause dehydration (not what you want for beautiful skin), but they can also really stress out your skin.
 So during the hot summer months, you should shun the sun.
 “If you are running errands in the morning, try to avoid the sun and walk in the shade whenever you can and, of course, always apply sunblock to your skin before you head out,” advises Treston.

 Now’s the time to not only focus on eating clean and wholesome foods but also use natural, organic skincare products that are free from harmful and aggressive nasties to make sure your skin is healthy – both inside and out.
 “The key to treating skin problems is to treat from the ‘inside out’, not applying expensive, chemical-laden beauty products that do little to address the root cause of the problem, which is usually poor nutrition and exposure to toxins in dietary and personal care products,” says Scott.

 Go for H2O

 We all know about the health and beauty benefits of water, but now’s the time to really maximize its skin-saving powers.
-“Load up on water and plenty of superfoods, so that you can get the maximum amount of vitamins and minerals into your body before the holy month starts.
+“Load up on water and plenty of superfoods, so that you can get the maximum amount of vitamins and minerals into your body before Ramadan begins.
 This will give your skin the best possible chance to survive the fasting period without compromising too much on how it looks,” Treston tells us.